urdvr/biojs-vis-gprofiler/README.md

 - useTerms `boolean` - Display whole functional terms instead of single words.
 - warnings `boolean` - Log rendering warnings to the console.
+- showLogo `boolean` - Set to false to suppress displaying the g:Profiler logo at the bottom right.
 - sizer <code>[renderCb](#renderCb)</code> - Callback function returning the point size of a string.
 - colorer <code>[renderCb](#renderCb)</code> - Callback function returning the color of a